Multi-Dictionary Learning for Low Rank Sparse Coding: Introduction

-To address the above challenge we propose the 2D dictionary learning problem with low-rank coding matrices.
+To address the above challenge we propose to learn two-way dictionaries for low-rank coding matrices.
 The data model is schematically depicted in Fig.~\ref{fig:aodl_structure} where the input signals $X$ correspond to different snapshots of user-transportation preference matrices from some organization.
-We model the inputs as a product of shared left (user) $L$ and right (transportation type) $R$ dictionaries and a set of low-rank encoding matrices represented as the product $YW$.
-The inner dimension (columns of $Y$ and rows of $W$) determines the rank of the encoding matrix.
-Beyond limiting the number of coefficients generating the data, this representation allows us to capture patterns of shared behavior in the learned dictionary atoms, e.g, persistent groups of users who prefer specific types of transportation for the data example from Fig.~\ref{fig:aodl_structure}.
-In addition, the low-rank coding model enables more succinct representations of spatio-temporal data as demonstrated in Fig.~\ref{fig:full_vs_low_rank} which compares the error and model sizes of the low rank model (LYWR) and an unconstrained rank model (LZR) with fixed dictionaries (only sparse coding).
-We bound the data complexity of our low-rank dictionary learning problem and propose an alternating minimization solution \ourmeth which outperforms baselines in terms of data reconstruction quality and missing value imputation on multiple datasets.
+We model the inputs as a product of shared left (user) $L$ and right (transportation type) $R$ dictionaries and a set of low-rank coding matrices represented as the product $YW$.
+The inner dimension (columns of $Y$ and rows of $W$) determines the rank of the coding matrix.
+Beyond limiting the number of coefficients generating the data, this representation allows us to capture patterns of shared behavior in the learned dictionary atoms, e.g, persistent groups of users who prefer specific types of transportation for the example from Fig.~\ref{fig:aodl_structure}.
+In addition, the low-rank coding model enables more succinct representations of spatio-temporal data as demonstrated in Fig.~\ref{fig:full_vs_low_rank} which compares the error and model sizes of the low rank model ($LYWR^T$) and an unconstrained rank model ($LZR^T$) with fixed dictionaries (only sparse coding).

+Beyond introducing the low-rank two-way dictionary learning problem, we derive a data-distribution-independent sample complexity \emph{upper bound} for it and back it up empirically.
+We generalize the bound for loss functions that enforce spread of $L_1$ mass across the columns/rows of coding matrices to further probe the role of the rank constraint in our model.
+We also derive a sample complexity \emph{lower bound} establishing that the rank constraint affects the sample complexity by at most a polylogarithmic factor in the number of dictionary atoms.
+We show that the general sparsity constrained problem can be solved as an $L_1$ regularization objective.
+Informed by the above theoretical results, we propose an efficient optimization procedure \ourmeth which outperforms baselines in terms of data reconstruction quality and missing value imputation on multiple datasets.